markjivko/kronup-php/docs/Api/ServiceAccountsApi.md

 ## `close()`

-> Service accounts Close this service account.
+> Close this service account.
 This action is always reversible.
 You can re-open it anytime with "regenerate".

 {: .new-title }
 > #️⃣ Execute example in terminal